Oklahoma! (film): Plot

 Good-natured cowboy Curly McLain admires the beautiful morning while riding his horse to the farm of Laurey Williams, his secret love, and her aunt, Aunt Eller.
 At the farm he invites Laurey to a box social being held that night to raise money for a new schoolhouse.
 Frustrated that he waited so long to ask her, Laurey refuses his invitation.
 Curly tempts her by describing the surrey he plans to drive her in, then tells her he made the story up to get back at her for refusing him.
 Laurey gets her own revenge by agreeing to go with their menacing field hand, Jud Fry.

-Cowboy Will Parker arrives by train from a trip to Kansas City and seeks out his sweetheart, Ado Annie, who, in Will’s absence, has become smitten with itinerant peddler Ali Hakim.
+Cowboy Will Parker arrives by train from a trip to Kansas City and seeks out his sweetheart, Ado Annie, who, in Will's absence, has become smitten with itinerant peddler Ali Hakim.
 Will tells Annie that he has earned the $50 her father, a farmer who does not like cowboys, told him he had to earn before he would allow him to marry Annie, but he spent it all on presents for her.
 Annie tries to resist Will, but eventually gives in, leaving her torn between Will and Ali.

-The townspeople gather at Aunt Eller’s farm to refresh themselves before the box social.
+The townspeople gather at Aunt Eller's farm to refresh themselves before the box social.
 Gertie, a flirtatious woman with a loud, annoying laugh, flirts with Curly and upsets Laurey, despite her promises to not let his games bother her, and Curly flirts back to make Laurey jealous.
 Curly asks Laurey again if she will go to the social with him, but Laurey, fearful of Jud, refuses again.
-Curly angrily confronts Jud in the smokehouse, leading to each man firing their gun.
+Curly angrily confronts Jud in the smokehouse, leading to each man firing his gun.
 Curly stalks off and Jud again threatens Laurey if she changes her mind.
 Uncertain what to do, Laurey uses a bottle of smelling salts she bought earlier from Ali, hoping to find her answer in a dream.
 She dreams that she marries Curly, but Jud eventually kills him.